The List Center oversees MIT’s art collection which includes three distinct sectors:

-The collections distinguish themselves from conventional museum holdings not only by the focus on contemporary art, but also by public visibility.
-The Institute itself has become the museum, with works of art sited either outdoors or in offices, lobbies, libraries, corridors, and conference rooms, thus becoming integrated into daily life and working situations of those affiliated with MIT and of MIT’s many visitor populations — visiting scholars, students, parents, alumni, and friends.
+The collection differs from conventional museum holdings by the focus on contemporary art, and public visibility.
+The Institute itself has become a museum, with works of art sited outdoors, in offices, lobbies, libraries, corridors, and conference rooms, thus becoming integrated into daily life and working situations of those affiliated with MIT and of MIT’s many visitor populations — visiting scholars, students, parents, alumni, and friends.

-Visitors can enjoy a customized, self-guided walking tour of public art and architecture across the Institute through our Public Art Map and our Mobile Phone App.
+Visitors can sign up for a guided tour or enjoy a customized, self-guided tour of art and architecture through our Public Art Map and our Mobile Phone App.
 The Audio Guide features an introduction to MIT’s public art collection by actor, film director, and photographer Leonard Nimoy.
-Visitors can listen to commentary by artists, architects, scholars, and curators—including Victor Burgin, Dan Graham, Cai Guo-Qiang, Beverly Pepper, Jaume Plensa, Matthew Ritchie, Sarah Sze, and Lawrence Weiner—focusing on 51 works of art and architecture located throughout the campu